INFOM126-Automated-Software-Engineering/2048-groupe-07/template/Pull_request_template.md

 # 📝 Pull Request Template
-## ❗️Before submitting a pull request, please read:
+## ❗️Before submitting a pull request, please read

 - the CONTRIBUTOR guide at @mettre l'adresse
 - the commit message formatting guidelines at @mettre l'adresse

 ## 📋 Description
 <!--Briefly describe the changes brought about by this PR. -->
 - What issues does this PR address?
 - What is the main goal of this contribution?
 - Provide a context or reasoning for these changes : explain why this is necessary and if there is an open issue associated with this, mention it as follows : **Closes #<issue_number>**

 ## 🛠️ Changes Made
 <!-- Provide a detailed list of the changes included in this PR. -->